A Guide to Breast Cancer in Older Adults

 Signs and Symptoms of Breast Cancer

 One of the most important steps in beating breast cancer is catching it at the earliest possible stage.
-This is why it’s vital to know the signs and symptoms.
+This is why it’s vital to know the signs and symptoms of senior breast cancer.

 Lump on the Breast: